ray-project/ray/doc/source/serve/advanced.rst

 ---------------------------------------------

 Serve supports arbitrary `Starlette middlewares <https://www.starlette.io/middleware/>`_ and custom middlewares in Starlette format.
-For example, to enable Serve for `Cross-Origin Resource Sharing (CORS) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`_ you can:
+The example below shows how to enable `Cross-Origin Resource Sharing (CORS) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`_.
+You can follow the same pattern for other Starlette middlewares.

 .. note::